Inclusion

 - The NETwork BICP (Black Integrated Communications Professionals) (Dallas/Fort Worth Chapter) launched a Bridging the Digital Divide initiative, working through the AT&T Believes program, to connect students to a new world of digital learning.
 The initiative focuses on empowering future generations of Black leaders and transforming communities through digital literacy.

-- Ability’s National Chapter launched a Career Differentiator series focused on finding innovative ways for their members to stand out in the job market.
+- Ability’s National Chapter launched a Career Differentiator series focused on finding innovative ways to stand out in the job market.

-- oxyGEN’s National Chapter launched the LEAD program, with the goal of empowering young professionals who have recently entered the corporate world through AT&T Development Programs, as well as for employees at different stages in their careers.
+- oxyGEN’s National Chapter launched the LEAD program, with the goal of empowering professionals who have recently entered the corporate world through technology, finance and leadership programs, as well as for employees at different stages in their careers.

 Employee Resources & Tools